alexander-rykov/user-storage-project/README.md

 - [ ] Use host and port settings from an application config to setup notification senders and receivers for all services.

 - [ ] Run StyleCop, fix issues, commit.
 Mark, commit.
-Publish "step12".
-Merge "step12" into master.
+Publish "step13".
+Merge "step13" into master.
 Publish.

-## Step 13
+## Step 14

-- [ ] New branch "step13".
+- [ ] New branch "step14".

 - [ ] Remove any hardcode that was added on the previous steps.

 - [ ] Review the project codebase with criteria that are mentioned in presentation ["Writing High Quality Code in C#"](https://www.slideshare.net/nakov/writing-high-quality-code-in-c).
 Fix and refactor if necessary.

 - [ ] Run StyleCop, fix issues, commit.
 Mark, commit.
-Publish "step13".
-Merge "step13" into master.
+Publish "step14".
+Merge "step14" into master.
 Publish.